-At RIG, all projects begin with high-quality lites of glass—known as monolithic glass— typically sourced from domestic float glass providers and, as required, from around the world.
+At RIG, all projects begin with high-quality lites of glass—known as monolithic float glass— typically sourced from domestic float glass providers and, as required, from around the world.
 We give our customers access to the widest array of glass substrates, tints, sizes, and thicknesses.

 Clear float glass is the most natural, raw form of glass, carrying a green hue.